Bypass ad-blockers with custom domains

 By dodging ad-blockers, simple website analytics like Fathom provide true and accurate numbers for top content, referrals and more—all without breaching anyone's privacy.
 It's a win-win.

-And, if you aren’t a customer yet but want to make your site immune to ad-blockers, while maintaining your visitors' privacy (and GDPR compliance), sign up now for a free 7 day free trial of Fathom Analytics.
+And, if you aren't a customer yet but want to make your site immune to ad-blockers while maintaining your visitors' privacy (and GDPR compliance), sign up now for a free seven day trial of Fathom Analytics.